FAQ

 You choose whichever you prefer.
 We try to plan pick-up in advance to ensure we set aside ample time to go over everything.
 We have paperwork, supplies and goodies all packed up and ready for your puppy to be on his/her way quickly.

 Do you ship puppies?
+Do you offer delivery?

 No, Green Valley Aussies does not ship our puppies.
 We feel it is too hard on them emotionally and physically to be sent via cargo.
 We require all our clients to pick up their puppies in person and carry them on the plane with them, going to their new home.
 If you plan in advance, a two-way flight from most US locations to SLC is often cheaper than shipping via cargo.
 It just requires a day of your time for travel.
 We enjoy meeting our clients in person and having a face-to-face transaction.
 We also cannot control what the puppies come in contact with when they are out of our care.
 If picked-up in person, the breeder and new owner can be aware of the puppy’s needs and can be cautious of outside diseases.

 GVAussies does offer hand-delivery of your puppy directly to you if GVAussies travels expenses are paid by the new owner as well as a $450 delivery fee.
 We understand that making the trip to Utah can be difficult for some families.
+If Buyer decides to back out of Puppy, once they have Paid for Delivery Fees, the Delivery Fees (Flight Cost, Airline Pet Carry-On Fee & Delivery Fee) WILL NOT BE REFUNDED under any circumstances.

 May we come to your facility and meet your puppies / dogs?